Pushpak25/Udacity-Tournament-Database/README.md

 # Example of a 16 Player Swiss Tournament:
 First round pairing is by random draw.
 For example, with 16 players they would be matched into 8 random pairs for the first round.
 For now, assume all games have a winner, and there are no draws.

-<em>After the first round</em>, there will be a group of 8 players with a score of 1 (win), and a group of 8 players with a score of 0 (loss).
+<b>After the first round</b>, there will be a group of 8 players with a score of 1 (win), and a group of 8 players with a score of 0 (loss).
 For the 2nd round, players in each scoring group will be paired against each other – 1’s versus 1’s and 0’s versus 0’s.
 <br/>
-<em>After round 2</em>, there will be three scoring groups:
+<b>After round 2</b>, there will be three scoring groups:
 <br/>
 4 players who have won both games and have 2 points
 <br/>